 It takes a while for you to trust people, but you are kind and giving by nature.
 You often find yourself in a position of power because of your intelligence, work ethics, and ability to relate to people.

 You are strong and wise, and you use your calm demeanor to lead.
-You are also very meticulous when it comes to details.
-You remember even the littlest things.
+Also, you are also very meticulous when it comes to details.
+And you remember even the littlest things.